November Spanish mortgage data

 December for the non resident market was however very slow.
 With the UK government unable to agree on Brexit and postponing the vote on the Theresa Mays deal until the new Year along with the usual downturn in new mortgage applications as Christmas approached December may as yet see slower than normal seasonal trends.

-Uncertainty is having an impact on those willing to commit to buying and borrowing with decisions hopefully being delayed rather than being discarded.
+Uncertainty is having an impact on those willing to commit to buying and borrowing in Spain with decisions hopefully being delayed rather than being discarded.

 Year on year numbers continue to rise

-The number of new loans in Spain totaled 28.835, capital lent was up 20.4% on same month of last year as the average loan size rose by 5.5% and the number of new credits for home loans rose by 14.2%.
+The number of new Mortgages in Spain totalled 28.835, capital lent was up 20.4% on same month of last year as the average loan size rose by 5.5% and the number of new credits for home loans rose by 14.2%.

 Against October the number of new loans was down 5% but the average loan size did rise by 2.9% to 130.651 €.